chrisguest75/typescript_examples/03_jest_testing/README.md

 # README

-Demonstrates how to test typescript code (including debugging)
+Demonstrates how to test typescript code (including debugging) in Jest

+## Reason

+Pretty obvious why I need to use a test framework.
+The examples included here will show various examples of what is required to write tests; Mocking, Assertions, etc.
+There is an example of using asssertions with `strictNullChecks` in the [s3watcher.test.ts](./tests/s3watcher.test.ts)

 TODO: